 - Turn off cell phones except to report injured people;

 - Keep calm and quiet; and;

 - Stay in the room until police arrive.
 Remember it may be several hours before you can be safely evacuated

 Any resident who threatens to, attempts to, or causes bodily harm or who intentionally damages personal property of another resident will be deemed to be in breach of the Residence Contract.
-Complaints or inquiries regarding these issues can be made to a Don, the Residence and Student Life Coordinator, the Director, Office of Student Experience, University Coordinator for Human Rights & Ethical Behavior, Counseling Services, Health Services or the campus Ombudsperson.
+Complaints or inquiries regarding these issues can be made to a Don, the Residence Manager, the Director of Student Affairs, University Coordinator for Human Rights & Ethical Behavior, Counseling Services, Health Services or the campus Ombudsperson.
 Concerns regarding Harassment may also be directed to one of the St. Jerome’s University grievance advisors.

 Residents who choose to consume alcohol while on SJU property are expected to do so safely and in a manner that respects the well-being and legal obligation of the University and its members.

 The consumption of alcoholic beverages is restricted to the bedrooms.
 Open alcoholic beverages are not permitted in the hallways or common areas of the residence facilities.
-On occasion and with explicit written instruction, the Director, Office of Student Experience may permit Alcohol in common areas under the control of the Dons.
+On occasion and with explicit written instruction, the Director of Student Affairs may permit Alcohol in common areas under the control of the Dons.